xaviernogueira/xpublish-file-metadata/README.md

 # xpublish-file-metadata

-A simple `xpublish` plugin for serving metadata from the underlying files `xarray` is reading from.
+A simple [`xpublish`](https://xpublish.readthedocs.io/) ["dataset router" plugin](https://xpublish.readthedocs.io/en/0.3.2/user-guide/plugins.html#dataset-router-plugins) for serving metadata from the underlying files `xarray` is reading from.

 **Note:** Zarr format metadata is already served by `xpublish` natively and is not handled by this plugin.